VFPX/Win32API/samples/sample_445.md

 ## Before you begin:
 ![](../images/pocketpcs.png)

-This class is subclassed from the <a href="?example=440">base RAPI class</a>.
+This class is subclassed from the [base RAPI class](sample_440.md).
 Some members of it are implemented through collections.
-That unfortunately makes it unusable under Visual FoxPro versions 6 and older.[base RAPI class](sample_440.md)
+That unfortunately makes it unusable under Visual FoxPro versions 6 and older.

 Solutions based on this class:
 * [enumerating mounted database volumes and databases in the Object Store](sample_446.md)